 Connection cannot be forced in a relationship, even though a relationship is a consequence of connection.
+We fail to realize that our relationship issues are often the result of a “crisis of connection.”

 I recently led a 2-day private coaching intensive for a well-intentioned couple who had ignorantly, innocently, conspired together for years to create a tragic mess of love.